How To Visit The Louvre For The First Time

 Glass pyramid entrance for the Louvre Museum Where Are Those Morgans

 The Louvre is one of the largest and most visited museums in the entire world.
-It contains over 600,000 works of art, showcasing about 35,000 works of art at a time and spanning almost 10,000 years of history.
-If you wanted to see everything inside the Louvre, it would take weeks so we recommend having some sort of plan for your visit.
+It contains over 600,000 works of art spanning almost 10,000 years of history, and typically showcases around 35,000 works of art at any given time.
+We’ve been to the Louvre twice, exploring top to bottom both times, and we barely scratched the surface.
+What we’ve learned is that it would take weeks to see everything inside the enormous museum, so we recommend having a plan for your visit.

 Woman pinching the top of the glass pyramid to the Louvre

-Kristen taking fun shots with the glass pyramid
+Kristen taking fun perspective photos with the glass pyramid

-We’ve been to Paris multiple times and have visited the Louvre on two separate occasions.
-The first time was in July 2018 during our 18 month honeymoon and our most recent trip on November 2023.
-Both times we booked tickets online and visited early in the morning, but if we were to visit again, we’d change a few things so we’ll tell you what we could have improved for our visit.
+We’ve been to Paris multiple times and we’ve visited the Louvre on two separate occasions.
+The first time was in July 2018 during our 18 month honeymoon around the world, and the second was during an 8-day trip to Paris in November 2023.
+Both times we booked tickets online and visited early in the morning, but we’d change a few things if we were to visit again.
+We’ll explain those things later in the guide, and we encourage you to use our tips!
 Read more about us.

 History Of The Louvre